fahimtq1/iac_basics/orchestration_terraform/README.md

 ## What is Terraform?

-Terraform is another IaC tool that allows a user to define infrastructure on both the cloud and localhost with configuration files.
+Terraform is an IaC tool that allows a user to define infrastructure on both the cloud and localhost with configuration files.
 It is a lightweight application used to manage low-level infrastructure components.

 ## Benefits of Terraform